AnchorFree/dkrmgr/README.md

 If the container stays `unhealthy` after the restart, DKRMGR schedules another restart with a longer delay before the next restart.

+DKRMGR is an attempt to combine [docker-exporter](https://github.com/anchorfree/docker-exporter) and [docktor](https://github.com/vterdunov/docktor) in one small tool, and make sure it's simple and robust.

 Configuration
 -------------